-The key steps to join the NIHR BioResource are:
+The steps to join the BioResource are:

 - First, we will invite you to an information session, where we will talk to you about the project and ask if you want to help.
-Your parent/guardian will also need to agree that you can help.
-You can ask us any questions you like and you don't have to agree if you don't want to. - If you and you parent/guardian agree, we will ask you all to complete a form letting us know. - We will send you some questions to answer about yourself and your family.
-You may need to complete this with help from your parent/guardian. - We will also send you a saliva pot and you will be asked to spit into it.
+Your parent/guardian will also need to say that you can help.
+You can ask us any questions you like and you don't have to agree if you don't want to. - If you and you parents agree, we will ask you all to complete a form letting us know. - We will then send you some questions to answer with your parent/guardian's help about yourself and your family. - We will also send you a saliva pot and you will be asked to spit into it.
 We will ask your parents to post it back to us, and we will then be able to look at the DNA in your spit. - We will also ask for your permission to view parts of the information held in your doctor's notes and your school records.
-If you have a social worker, we might ask to see information in their records as well.
-We may contact your doctor or use your NHS number to view your records with your permission. - We might write to you and your parent/guardian sometimes to ask if you want to take part in more research.
+If you have a social worker we might ask to see information in their records as well.
+We may contact your doctor or use your NHS number to view your records. - We might write to you and your parent/guardian sometimes to ask if you want to take part in more research.
 Each time we will give you lots of information about what you would need to do, and you can decide with your parent/guardian if you want to take part.
 It's OK to say 'no' at any time.